kimchi-project/kimchi/docs/API.md

       the system; False, otherwise.
     * update_tool: True if there is a compatible package manager for the system; False, otherwise
+    * repo_mngt_tool: True if there is a compatible repository management tool for the system; False, otherwise
 * **POST**: *See Configuration Actions*

 **Actions (POST):**